Action and Adventure: A List of The Top 5 Water Sports to Try This Summer

 Why not try out windsurfing?

 If you're blessed with optimum wind conditions, then windsurfing is an easier water sport to master than you might expect.
 That being said, it does require good balance!
-Since it relies on strong core strength and precision of movement, and since there is an art involved in controlling the sail, windsurfing is also one of the more strenuous water activities to perform.
+Since it relies on strong core strength and precision of movement, and since there is an art involved in controlling the sail, windsurfing is a particularly strenuous water activity.
 While it may not be for everyone, if you've already got a reasonable level of fitness and you're looking to sculpt your body and stay in shape, you may have just found your ideal new hobby for the summer season...
 What's great about windsurfing is that its practice is not limited to location – you can windsurf in the sea, but also on lakes and rivers if you're not directly next to the coast.
 Why not head to Hayling Island in Hampshire where windsurfing was born in 1958, or to bonnie Loch Lomond for a picturesque introduction to the sport?
-Another perk to this adrenaline-fueled activity is that with each day you practice it comes a new challenge; wave and wind conditions are forever changing, meaning there's no room for boredom and no risk of you growing too comfortable – the speed at which you move and the strength necessitated to steer your course are always shifting.
+Another perk to this adrenaline-fueled activity is that each day spent practicing it brings a new challenge; wave and wind conditions are forever changing, meaning there's no room for boredom and no risk of you growing too comfortable – the speed at which you move and the strength necessitated to steer your course are always shifting.
 While it may take a little practice until you're planing, that feeling of skimming flat waters will have you wanting to practice this special sport over and over again.

 Image